 Winding techniques video for avoiding colic

-There’s lot of things you can do to help avoid the possibility of colic in your baby.
+There’s a lot of things you can do to help avoid the possibility of colic in your baby.
 It’s important to regularly wind them during and after a feed to keep chances of colic to a minimum.

 One technique is to sit your baby forward (with their chin gently resting in the crook of your hand) and then use your spare hand to gently rub their back in a circular motion or gently pat them.
-If easier, you can also do this with your baby over your shoulder or stood up which is particularly helpful if your baby also likes to be rocked gently.
+If easier, you can also do this with your baby over your shoulder or standing up which is particularly helpful if your baby also likes to be rocked gently.

 Another position to try is laying your baby across your lap with their head to one side.
 Again try to gently rub or pat their back to soothe them.